 To cut through the news cycle clutter, Poncelet ensures every release is accompanied by compelling photography and video.
 "The Fair showcases champions across every imaginable agricultural crop and animal category, plus food, wine and art.
 There is no end to the visual opportunity this backdrop provides.
 It would be a real miss not to include it."
 Fair photography is consistently among the most downloaded content on newswire.ca.

-The main events for the Royal Horse Show take place in the evening, so results are not known until around 10:30 – 11 p.m.
-Despite the late hour, Poncelet and her team get to work preparing a news release announcing the nightly winners.
-News release copy and the night’s best photographs are then uploaded to the Online Member Centre (OMC) platform for immediate issue.
+The main events for the Royal Horse Show take place in the evening, so results are not known until around 10:30 - 11 p.m.
+Despite the late hour, Poncelet and her team get to work preparing a press release announcing the nightly winners.
+Press release copy and the night's best photographs are then uploaded to the Online Member Centre (OMC) platform for immediate issue.
 “This is a change from previous years where our releases went out the following morning.
 By then the news was too old.
 Posting in real-time significantly and positively increased the pick-up rate, especially among local media outlets,” said Poncelet.

 Increased attendance, awareness and international media attention

-News releases about The Royal Horse Show garner a strong number of views and photo downloads online, while media hits more than doubled from the previous year.
+Press releases about The Royal Horse Show garner a strong number of views and photo downloads online, while media hits more than doubled from the previous year.
 “As North America’s fourth largest city, Toronto is an unexpected host to the world’s largest indoor agricultural and equine event,” said Ashley McGuire at MEDIA PROFILE, The Royal Agricultural Winter Fair’s public relations team.
 “In a city this size we’re competing for audience with hundreds of other exciting activities.
 Our multimedia news releases helped us cut through the noise and achieve significant media coverage leading up to and during the 10-day Fair.
 There’s no question that Cision’s distribution services contributed to our success.”

 “We work with some of the biggest and most prestigious equestrian events worldwide, and the 2016 Royal Horse Show excelled in terms of media exposure.
 We experienced excellent national and international media coverage from the news releases we issued thanks to Cision’s extensive reach,” said Jennifer Ward, Jump Media.

 Last year’s Royal Horse Show was a success on all fronts.
 It attracted top international riders, increased media pickup, more livestream viewers and higher web and social media engagement than in previous years.
-The Royal Horse Show also saw increased attendance 4.5% versus prior years.
+The Royal Horse Show also saw an increased attendance of 4.5% versus prior years.
 “We experienced growth in our event attendance and engaged a broader audience,” said Poncelet.
 The team also noted an increase in website traffic from the United Kingdom, Germany and the U.S.

 Incorporating more video & maintaining international attention

 Looking forward, the team strives to maintain momentum generated locally and internationally.
-The team will also experiment with creating and sharing more video assets with its daily results news releases.
+The team will also experiment with creating and sharing more video assets with its daily results press releases.
 “The Royal will definitely use Cision services again,” said Poncelet.